|

 Shot Opportunity

-Shot opportunity has been 100% for nearly 20 years on these Montana deer
+Shot opportunity has been 100% most years on these Montana deer

 hunts.
 Rifle hunters should sight rifles dead on at 200 yards, most shots range from 50 to 300 yards.
-Archers should practice
+Archers should be

 Trophy Quality